Breakfast daily, 1 lunch, 3 three-course dinners including a special farewell dinner in Asheville

 Day 7 Lexington–Gatlinburg

 This morning, journey south through the rugged wilderness of Daniel Boone National Forest, where you will stop to see the thundering, 125-foot-wide Cumberland Falls.
 Continue across the border into Tennessee and on to Gatlinburg at the foot of the Great Smoky Mountains, America’s most visited national park.
-Arrive this afternoon in one of the country’s most popular mountain retreats.
+Before arriving at your hotel, visit “The Holler” to learn how moonshine is made and then be treated to a MOONSHINE TASTING.
+Spend the next two nights in one of the country’s most popular mountain retreats.

 Day 8 Gatlinburg.
 Excursion to Dollywood